qgis/QGIS-UC-Website/content/about.md

 ## Workshop & Onboarding Day

-For those who want to dig even deeper we are planning an additional workshop day on the 4th June.
+For those who want to dig even deeper we are planning an additional workshop day on the 7th October.
 During this day you will be able to attend longer workshops and get more hands-on experience with QGIS and the community.

 Additionally, this day will have "onboarding sessions" for those who want to become an active participant in the QGIS